jundalisay/superb/content/en/superphysics/principles/chapter-07b.md

 Thus:
 - existence is the effect
 - desire is the cause

+In Hinduism, the Original Desire that created Existence, as Brahma, is called *Parashakti, Mahashakti,* or *Cittishakti*.

 Technically, the idea-particle that took the form of a pink elephant was caused by the desire-wave for it.